shinmendokkodo/spring-learn/spring-rest/notes/spring-rest.md

 When a request with a payload is received, Spring uses an appropriate `HttpMessageConverter` to convert the payload data into a Java object based on the content type of the request (e.g., `application/json` or `application/xml`).
 The `@RequestBody` annotation tells Spring to bind the deserialized object to the annotated method parameter.

-## How data gets mapped to java object from http request?
+## How data gets mapped to java object from HTTP request?

 When an HTTP request is received by a Spring Boot application, the request data is mapped to a Java object using `HttpMessageConverter` instances.
 These converters are responsible for converting the request body data (e.g., JSON or XML) to a Java object and vice versa.
 Spring Boot automatically configures a set of default converters based on the libraries available in the classpath.